One love. Two People. Eight Weeks.

 For more than twenty years, the National Resource Center on Domestic Violence (NRCDV) has been a comprehensive source of information for those wanting to educate themselves and help others on the many issues related to domestic violence.

 Through its key initiatives and special projects, NRCDV works to improve community response to domestic violence and, ultimately, prevent its occurrence.
 Our comprehensive technical assistance, training, and resource development are a few examples of the many ways in which NRCDV broadly serves those dedicated to ending domestic violence in relationships and communities.

 If you have the time, feel free to check out our interview with Kathy Bacon on What's your Story?
 Radio.
 (Video Below)

 Shane and Denise Faddis live in Astoria, Oregon with a sweet old dog and even older "sweet" cat (RIP Sweet Pea 2018).
 They have been married since 1998.
 Shane and Denise that is, the dog and cat are still single.

-After enjoying time in Denver, Portland, and Austin, they are excited to have found a home in Astoria.
+After enjoying time in Denver, Portland, Austin, and Astoria, they are happily enjoying life in Bend, Oregon.
 Born and raised in Colorado, they have a love for nature and find themselves outside as much as possible.